-I am a Public Health Medicine Specialist from Aotearoa New Zealand.
-I have had a medical, environmental, and Public Health career spanning 30 years of practice and am currently the Medical Officer of Health for the Taranaki region on the west coast of the North Island of Aotearoa New Zealand.
-Much of my work and experience is in infectious disease control, outbreak prevention and management, emergency management, environmental health, ecology and health, public health risk assessment and risk communication.
-Before specialising in Public Health Medicine I undertook research and published on topics related to climate change, mosquito-borne disease, and ecology and health in New Zealand and the Pacific Islands.
+With experience in health protection and health promotion, he has expertise in infectious disease control, outbreak prevention and management, emergency management, environmental health, ecology and health, public health risk assessment and risk communication.
+Before specialising in public health medicine, he undertook research and published on topics related to climate change, ecology and health in New Zealand and the Pacific Islands.

-In recent years, I have had a focus on exploring how the concepts of biophilia (our innate 'love, awe and respect for nature'), biophilic design and the biophilic cities movement can be applied to the practice of Public Health.
-In so doing I have explored and developed the concept of Biophilic Public Health as a model of Public Health practice that has a focus on ‘Health for All’ where ‘Health for All’ is not only about the health of all people but also about the health of other species and ecosystems.
+In recent years, he has had a focus on exploring how the ideas and principles of biophilic theory, biophilic design and the biophilic cities movement can be applied to the practice of public health.
+In so doing, he has led work exploring and developing the concept of biophilic public health as a model of public health practice that is defined by our innate ‘love, awe and respect’ for nature.
+Recognising the centrality of our relationship and connectedness with nature for our own health and wellbeing, while also respecting the intrinsic value and worth of other species, a biophilic public health approach aims to create, foster and positively influence the conditions that allow the health of people, other species and ecosystems to thrive.
+Biophilic public health therefore has a focus on ‘health for all’, where ‘health for all’ is not only about the health of all people but also about the health of other species and ecosystems.

 Qualifications and professional memberships: